Jacobi elliptic function dn

 Let .
-Then the Jacobian function DN is defined as follows:
+Then the Jacobi elliptic function dn is defined as follows:

-The Jacobian functions are defined for complex values of u and m.
+The Jacobi functions are defined for complex values of u and m.

-The Jacobian functions are meromorphic and doubly periodic with periods and with respect to u.
+The Jacobi functions are meromorphic and doubly periodic with periods and with respect to u.

-For m = 0 and m = 1, the Jacobian functions reduce to trigonometric or constant functions.
+For m = 0 and m = 1, the Jacobi functions reduce to trigonometric or constant functions.

 If one argument is a floating-point number, and the other one can be converted to a floating-point number, then a floating-point number is returned.